mathopoulos/Trello-Enterprise-Admin-Bulk-License-Active-Users-Admin-Hub-Version/Readme.md

 ## Trello Enterprise Bulk Licensing Script

 This is an open source script to help you bulk managed your Trello users using the Trello API.
-Using this script you can give Enterprise seats to Free Managed Members active in the last X days (example - 90 days).
+Using this script you can give Enterprise seats to Free Managed Members active in the last X days (example - 90 days) and re-activate deactivated users who have been active in the last X days.
 You can customize how you define active.
 For more details on how exactly to use this script, see this video below:

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/XBQXbzUa5qE/0.jpg)](https://www.youtube.com/watch?v=XBQXbzUa5qE)
 ---